hamza-amin-4365/MLOPS-Project/README.md

   mlflow.log_metric('metric name', 1)
 ```

-Run this to export as env variables:
+Run this to integrate MLFOW in your local envirnment

-# AWS-CICD-Deployment-with-Github-Actions
+## AWS-CICD-Deployment-with-Github-Actions

-## 1. Login to AWS console.
+### 1. Login to AWS console.

-## 2. Create IAM user for deployment
+### 2. Create IAM user for deployment

 	#with specific access